Legoless/Alpha/README.md

 pod 'Alpha/Integration'
 ```

 *Alpha supports iOS 8 and up.
-Not all features are available on all versions.*
+Not all features are available on all versions. tvOS and watchOS versions coming soon.*

 *Read more on [Integration](https://github.com/Legoless/Alpha/wiki/Integration).*